Thab09/library/README.md

 ## Features
 - Clean and user friendly design
-- Add books with details (title, author, No. of pages, the status of the book)
+- Add books with details (title, author, no. of pages, the status of the book)
-- Edit the details of the books after you added them
+- Edit the details of the books after adding them to the library
 - Delete books from your bookshelf
-- Stores all the books locally on your LocalStorage
+- Stores all the books locally on LocalStorage